-The Incentive Research Foundation (IRF) recently conducted a study that distinguished the different types of incentive travel programs incentive program sponsors operate.
-What they found are 5 distinctive type of incentive travel programs that are run for different reasons.
+The Incentive Research Foundation (IRF) recently conducted a study that distinguished the five different types of incentive travel programs.
+They found that these incentive travel programs are run for different reasons.

 The five incentive travel program types are: